CoverUp: Effective High Coverage Test Generation for Python: Threats to Validity

 \subsubsection{Benchmark selection}

-We utilize the same benchmark suite as \codamosa{} to facilitate a direct comparison to the state of the art.
-While so far our experience executing \coverup{} to generate tests for other software has yielded similarly high coverage, selecting a different set of benchmarks could yield different results.
+We utilize the CM and PY benchmark suites to evaluate \coverup{}'s performance on both challenging and less challenging code, as well as to facilitate including Codex-based results; we utilize the MT benchmark suite because MuTAP supports it, and it, too, facilitates including Codex-based results.
+While our experience executing \coverup{} to generate tests for other software has yielded similarly high coverage, selecting a different set of benchmarks could produce different results.